 More information about Benin is available on the Benin Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Benin (then called Dahomey) in 1960, following its independence from France.
-Between 1960 and 1972, a succession of military coups brought about many changes of government, followed by one-party, Marxist-Leninist rule until the early 1990s, when the country transitioned to a democratic government.
-In the years since then, the history of bilateral relations has been excellent.
+Between 1960 and 1972, a succession of military coups brought about many changes of government.
+The last coup brought to power Mathieu Kerekou, who instituted one-party, Marxist-Leninist rule until the early 1990s.
+In 1990, Kerekou convened a National Conference that transitioned the country to a democratic government.
+In the years since then, U.S.-Benin bilateral relations have been excellent.
 The United States supports the consolidation of democracy and economic liberalization in Benin.
-Presidential and legislative elections in 2011 were peaceful and benefited from strong citizen participation and robust press freedom.
-However, poor health care, low quality of public education, and insufficiently transparent governance persist as obstacles to national development.
+Legislative and presidential elections in 2015 and 2016, respectively, were peaceful and benefited from strong citizen participation and robust press freedom.
+Poor health care, the low quality of public education, and endemic corruption, however, persist as obstacles to national development.

 U.S. Assistance to Benin

 The United States supports efforts to improve the health of Beninese families by reducing the malaria disease burden, improving the health of mothers and young children, and strengthening the health system.
+In September 2015, Benin and the Millennium Challenge Corporation (MCC) signed a second compact for $375 million, plus a $28 million contribution from the Government of Benin.
+The MCC compact entered into force in June 2017, and is designed to strengthen Benin’s national electricity utility, attract private sector investment, and fund infrastructure investments in electric generation and distribution as well as off-grid electrification for poor and unserved households.
 U.S. assistance also provides support to Benin’s defense and military capacity enhancement, enabling the country to maintain domestic peace and security while contributing to regional stability.

 Bilateral Economic Relations